yunjay/Exaggerated-Shading/README.md

 ![Demo](./images/demo.gif)

+*Rendering of the 3D object with exaggerated details independent of light orientation can be seen*

 # Method

 *Exaggerated Shading for Depicting Shape and Detail* proposes an original shading technique for revealing details at all frequencies, independent of light position and surface orientation.

-This shading method is introduced as a form of "Multiscale local toon shading", and is based off of techniques used in **cartographic terrain relief**.
+This shading method is introduced as a form of "Multiscale local toon shading", and is based off of principle techniques used in **cartographic terrain relief**.

 ## Key Ideas